NitroBigchill/LinuxMint_SweetTheme/README.md

 -> Then arrange the launchers and applets as per your liking & turn off "panel edit mode".

--> Open Extensions application and click download.
+-> Open "Extensions" application and click "download".

--> Then search "Transparent panels" and click on the download icon.
+-> Then search "Transparent panels" and click on the "download" icon.

--> Click on manage, select the "Transparent panels" and click on the " + " icon at the bottom to install it.
+-> Click on "manage", select the "Transparent panels" and click on the " + " icon at the bottom to install it.

 -> After it's installation click on the "configure" button and set the "Type of transparency".

 -> Turn off the "use current theme styles" option.

 ## Application_Menu_Configuration
--> Right click on the application menu (bottom left icon) and click on "configure".
+-> Right click on the "application menu" (bottom left icon) and click on "configure".

 -> Change the icon as per your liking.